 Regulation of the Real Estate Industry

-The Real Estate industry is not regulated in Costa Rica, nor is there any professional certification process for Realtors.
-There is no organized MLS to assist with locating suitable properties for sale in an area in which the purchaser may be interested.
+The Real Estate industry is not regulated in Costa Rica, nor is there any required professional certification process for Realtors.
+Two voluntary membership Real Estate ethics organizations exist, but neither organization has the authority to discipline, suspend, or disenfranchise Real Estate Agents for unprofessional or dishonest behaviour.
+There is no organized MLS System to assist with locating suitable properties for sale in an area in which the purchaser may be interested.
 Some Real Estate Agencies have cooperation agreements with other Agencies, to provide a limited country-wide property base for a would-be purchaser to consult.

-Regardless of the lack of regulation, I work with many Realtors, many having prior experience in the Real Estate industry in countries such as Canada, or the U.S., who are knowledgeable, hard-working, and honest.
+Regardless of the lack of regulation and training, I have worked with many Realtors who have prior experience in the Real Estate Industry in countries such as Canada, or the U.S., who have imported that knowledge and skill into Costa Rica.

 Selecting a Realtor